Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Use of data loggers in the sewer

 Data loggers are used to monitor the effects of heavy rainfall on sewers.
 These enable the continuous monitoring of wastewater levels and the early detection of heavy rainfall events.
-By utilising real-time data, operators can react quickly to changes and take appropriate measures to prevent flooding.
+By using real-time data, operators can react quickly to changes and take appropriate measures to prevent flooding.

 Jellox - the data logger for harsh environments